youssef-smei/nn-from-scratch/README.md

 The neural network achieves approximately 95-97% accuracy on the MNIST test set after training for 10 epochs.

 ## License
-This project was made by Youssef Smei and Adam Boufeid for his end of year project in ENSIT
+This project was made by Youssef Smei and Adam Boufeid for their end of year project in ENSIT